 “Germany is the global leader in energy storage technology for renewable energy systems.
 The country has high engineering standards and favorable government policy.
 With the help and expertise of GTAI, Bolt has been able to connect with the best strategic partners and expand into Germany and Europe.”
 (2016)

 Every second newly installed residential PV-system is combined with an energy storage system to increase the amount of own-consumed PV electricity.
-Up until 2017, around 80,000 households and commercial operations in Germany had already invested in a PV-battery system.
+Up until late 2018, around 120,000 households and commercial operations in Germany had already invested in a PV-battery system.
 According to our research, PV-battery systems could reach an annual installation volume of around 50,000 systems by 2020.
 Retrofit storage installations will also be a major driver for improving energy self-sufficiency in private households and commercial operations.
-Only 3.7% of rooftop PV systems in Germany are equipped with a battery today – by 2030 it could be well over 80%.
+Only 8 percent of rooftop PV systems in Germany are equipped with a battery today – by 2030 it could be well over 80 percent.

 In addition to increasing own-consumption of PV electricity, batteries are increasingly used for multiple beneficial purposes